msx-dev/msx-dev/README.md

 I'm a developer with interest in Web Technologies and also Data Science.

-This github profile contains my most notable side projects that I mostly do for fun, but I like to keep them useful to others and completely free to use.
+This github profile contains my most notable side projects that I mostly do for fun, but I like to keep them useful for others and completely free to use.
 You can check some of my deployed projects here:

 [Surfel](https://surfel.herokuapp.com/)